 Name The name of the access SIP trunk.
-It cannot be changed after the configuration is successfully applied Status The status of the access SIP trunk.
-True: the access SIP trunk is connected normally and available; False: the access SIP trunk is disconnected and unavailable CPS (Calls Per Second) The number of new calls directed by the access SIP trunk every second at current time ASR The ASR of the access SIP trunk since the device is booted up; ASR = successful calls/total legal calling attempts Transcoded The number of calls that are being transcoded through the access SIP trunk at current time Current Calls The number of current calls routed by the access SIP trunk Total Calls The total number of legal calls routed by the access SIP trunk since the device is booted up Registered The total number of users that are successfully registered to SBC1000 by the help of the access SIP trunk and are still in validity period
+It cannot be changed after the configuration is successfully applied g, , The status of the access SIP trunk.
+Status True: the access SIP trunk is connected normally and available; False: the access SIP trunk is disconnected and unavailable CPS (Calls Per The number of new calls directed by the access SIP trunk every second at current time Second) The number of new cans directed by the access 511 trank every second at earlest time ASR The ASR of the access SIP trunk since the device is booted up; ASK ASR = successful calls/total legal calling attempts Transcoded The number of calls that are being transcoded through the access SIP trunk at current time Current Calls The number of current calls routed by the access SIP trunk Total Calls The total number of legal calls routed by the access SIP trunk since the device is booted up Pagistared The total number of users that are successfully registered to SBC1000 by the help of the Registered access SIP trunk and are still in validity period